Associate Professor of Medicine, Division of Infectious Diseases

 - Attend inpatient rounds in the afternoon with the team of faculty, fellow, residents, and senior and junior students.
 Students are excused around 5:00 pm to give them time to study and review literature.
 Unless a student expresses a desire to join rounds on weekends they are excused.

 - Students also review on-site microbiology diagnosis and write orders under the supervision of faculty or fellow.

 - Present a case the student is following at the weekly Infectious Disease Conference on Tuesday.

 Clinical (Educational) Activities:

 - Inpatient rounds every day

-- Thursday afternoon (4:00 pm) Infectious Diseases and Microbiology Journal Club - research oriented.
+- Thursday afternoon (4:00 pm) Infectious Diseases Journal Club - research oriented.

 - Direct observation of patient work ups.